julisotoh/Databricks_learning/Machine_Learning_PCA.md

 After PCA, I used the resulting Principal Components as the input for K-Means clustering.

-The connection between both stages is simple:
+The connection between both stages is:

 ```text
 features_scaled